node-girls/beginners-javascript/step04.md

 console.log(artist);
 ```

 You'll notice that once you've created the variable, you can then simply write the name of the variable wherever you want to refer to it, rather than writing out Beyoncé's full name every time.
-You don't ever need quotes around a variable name.
+You don't even need quotes around a variable name.

 Try to run the above code, and see what is printed to the console.